hypertidy/vapour/README.md

 OGRSQL
 ------

 Note that each lower-level function accepts a `sql` argument, which sends a query to the GDAL library to be executed against the data source, this can create custom layers and so is independent of and ignores the `layer` argument.
+Note that the same sql statement can be passed to the geometry readers, so we get the matching sets of information. `vapour_read_feature_what` will return NULL for each missing geometry if the statement doesn't include geometry explicitly or implicitly, but `vapour_read_geometry`, `vapour_read_geometry_text` and `vapour_read_extent` all explicitly modify the statement "SELECT \*".
+(We are also assuming the data source hasn't changed between accesses ... let me know if this causes you problems!).

 ``` r
 vapour_read_attributes(mvfile, sql = "SELECT NAME, PLAN_REF FROM list_locality_postcode_meander_valley WHERE POSTCODE = 7310")